HL7/cqf-recommendations/pages/documentation-recommendations.md

 This implementation guide uses the PlanDefinition resource to represent specific sequences of activities executed at a point-in-time as a workflow definition.
 Readers of this implementation guide should refer to the [Workflow](http://hl7.org/fhir/R4/workflow.html) topic in the base FHIR specification.
 This implementation builds on the guidance there, providing some specific patterns for describing common activities as part of workflows.
 Specifically:

+* **Activities**: Initiating activities by referencing activity definitions or order sets
 * **Form Filling**: A specific user interacting with a specific form, as specified by a Questionnaire
 * **Service Calls**: The system calling a specific service, as specified by a CapabilityStatement and an operation URI
 * **Subprocess**: Initiating a sub-process by referencing another workflow definition